National Cyber Security Authority (Israel): Establishment of the NCSA

 The NCSA began its activities in early 2016, upon the nomination of its Director General, Buky Carmeli.
 Carmeli came to the post after serving for over 20 years in Unit 8200 and in the defense establishment.
 In his last position he served as head of the technological unit of the Malmab, where he led cyber defense in the defense establishment and defense industries, and in the past he was involved in initiatives in the field of protection of sensitive systems.
 Prior to that position he headed a hedge fund that invests in international technology funds.

 NCSA was established as a body which combines security and operational characteristics with civil ones, to synergistically lead, together with all other State security organizations, the defense efforts against cyber-attacks, aimed at Israel's civil sector.

 One of the core missions of the NCSA is to assist Israeli organizations and the Israeli public at large in dealing with cyber threats – irrespective of the identity of those responsible for them.
 This assistance is realized through the CERT-IL (the National CERT).
 Located in the city of Beer Sheva at the heart of southern Israel, the CERT is a 24/7 center, offering aid to the general public: from the National Critical Infrastructure companies to the man on the street.
 Beside the CERT, special sectorial centers were established, assisting the government ministries, the Financial Sector and the Energy Sector, and had already proven the value of creating sectorial expertise.

 In many cases, after a professional analysis of the significance of the incident, it was decided to send response teams to assist the organization in containing the attack.
-For example, in was published in the media that during April 2017, the NCSA had thwarted a largescale cyber attack targeting over 120 organizations in Israel, and that in June, the NCSA dealt with a large cyberattack on Israeli hospitals.
+For example, it was published in the media that during April 2017, the NCSA had thwarted a largescale cyber attack targeting over 120 organizations in Israel, and that in June, the NCSA dealt with a large cyberattack on Israeli hospitals.

 As a governmental entity facing the public, the NCSA was aware that information being shared is often sensitive or confidential due to matters of privacy, intellectual property, etc. Therefore, its actions are compatible with the specific guidelines determined by the Attorney General and the Department of Justice.

 The NCSA acted not only in removing attacks that had already penetrated organizations, but also helped deal with cyber threats before they reach the organizations.
 Thus, the BCSA led the national coping with dozens of cyber threats, such as: WannaCry, NotPetya, CCleaner and Bad Rabbit.